SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 **Bias initialization**

-This function is use to generate a vector with random value ranging from -1.0 to 1.0.
-This function will be further use to generate the bias of the fully-connected layer (Linear layer).
+This function is used to generate a vector with a random value ranging from -1.0 to 1.0.
+This function will be further used to generate the bias of the fully connected layer (Linear layer).

 ```cpp
 std::vector<double> biasInitailizer(int size)